raffaelladevita/clas12-timeline/README.md

 ```bash
 bin/run-monitoring.sh
 ```
-which will print the usage guide, along with some examples (since it was called with no arguments).
-With this script, you may run single jobs locally or multiple jobs in parallel on the computing cluster.
+which will print the usage guide (since it was called with no arguments); use the `--help` option for more detailed guidance.

 #### Details
 - data monitoring for detector timelines is handled by the [`monitoring/` subdirectory](monitoring);